 ZEITGEIST COMBINED WITH TRADITION

-Since its debut in 2004, the Portuguese Automatic with date display has become one of the most successful Portuguese models ever to leave Schaffhausen.
+Since its debut in 2004, the Portuguese Automatic with date display has become one of the most successful Portuguese models ever to come from Schaffhausen.
 The balanced design of the dial with its appliquéd Arabic numerals, railway track-style chapter ring and slender feuille hands retains the classic appeal of the legendary original Portuguese, first manufactured in the 1930s.
 Its spiritual roots reach all the way back to the voyages of discovery undertaken by the Portuguese seafarers.
-The voluminous IWC-manufactured 51011 calibre integrates all the finest features ever to grace an automatic movement, such as highly efficient Pellaton winding and a 7-day power reserve.
-This year, for the first time ever, the Portuguese Automatic's 42.3-millimetre case is available in warm-toned, 18-carat red gold.
+The voluminous IWC-manufactured 51011 calibre integrates all the finest features ever to grace an automatic movement, such as the highly efficient Pellaton winding system and a seven-day power reserve.
+Since 2010, the Portuguese Automatic's 42.3-millimetre case has been available in warmtoned, 18-carat red gold.
 The appliqués on the silver-plated dial are likewise made of red gold.
-In a second new departure, the steel model with its silver-plated dial (as in the earlier steel versions) features rose-gold-plated hands, numerals and hour markers: luxury befitting of a watch model so much in demand.
-The Portuguese Automatic in 18-carat white gold and the other steel models remain in the collection.
+The steel model with its silver-plated dial (like the earlier steel versions) was fitted with rosegold-plated hands, numerals and hour markers: luxury befitting of a watch model so much in demand.
+The Portuguese Automatic in 18-carat white gold and the other steel models complete the collection.

-PORTUGUESE AUTOMATIC REFERENCE 5001
+PORTUGUESE AUTOMATIC Reference 5001

-Reference IW500113 in 18-carat red gold with dark brown alligator leather strap

-Reference IW500114 in stainless steel with black alligator leather strap
+Reference IW500113 in 18-carat red gold with dark brown alligator leather strap Reference IW500114 in stainless steel with black alligator leather strap